 A Vintage Christmas Decoration Guide: History & Values

-Vintage Christmas decorations capture the magic of old-fashioned Christmas celebrations that so many of us try to recapture.
-That’s just one of the reasons these nostalgic decorations are so very popular.
-Another relates to their incredible cuteness that makes them simply hard to resist.
+Vintage Christmas decorations embody the magic of old-fashioned Christmas celebrations that so many of us try to recreate.
+And that’s just one of the reasons why these nostalgic decorations are so very popular.
+Another relates to their incredible charm that makes them simply irresistable.

-In this article we’re going to take a look at a variety of vintage decorations, from bottle brush trees to Shiny Brite ornaments and from mercury glass garlands to Santa Claus.
+In this article we’re going to take a look at a variety of vintage decorations, from bottle brush trees to Shiny Brite ornaments, from mercury glass garlands to Santa Claus.

 Collecting Vintage Christmas Decorations adirondackgirlatheart.com (1)